 4. Talk about a situation when your team members disagreed with you.
 How did you handle it?

-5. Can you tell me about a time when a coworker was not doing their work?
+5. Can you tell me about a time when a coworker was not doing their work on a difficult project?
 What did you do?

 6. Describe a time when you and your team members were forced to compromise.
 Explain the results.